Bicycle insurance

 Do I need bicycle insurance?

-If you rely on your bike to get around, it could be a real blow if yours gets stolen or damaged beyond repair and you don’t have bicycle insurance in place.
+Then again, if you rely on your bike to get around, it could be a real blow if yours gets stolen or damaged in an accident and you don’t have insurance in place.

 As well as paying to replace your bicycle, insurance could save you money by getting you back on the road faster.
 This could prove vital if you need it for getting to work, uni or college.